October 8th, 1910 — March 14th, 1999

 Alyn returned to supporting roles again until his second, and best-known, serial—Superman (Columbia, 1948).
 It might have been Alyn’s semi-humorous reporter characterization in Daughter of Don Q that caused Columbia Pictures to select him, out of a wide field of applicants, to play Superman and his reportorial (and comical) alter ego Clark Kent.
 Alyn himself once joked in an interview that he thought he only got the part because he happened to be the first applicant who could speak English intelligibly enough—having been preceded through the producers’ door by various wrestlers and other non-actors.
 His casting in the role still remains controversial among fans, since his slender, athletic physique was nothing like the popular image of a muscle-bound Superman, but in this writer’s opinion at least, Alyn did an excellent job in the role.
 His comic talents allowed him to create a truly amusing Clark Kent characterization (unlike George Reeves, whose Kent was as serious as his Superman), and his distinctive light-baritone voice gave his Superman a proper air of authority.
 The serial followed Superman from childhood on Krypton to his maturity in Metropolis, introduced him to Lois Lane (Noel Neill), Jimmy Olsen (Tommy Bond), and Perry White (Pierre Watkin), and then pitted him against a villainess called the Spider Lady (Carol Forman), who was out to gain control of a devastating ray machine and who pulled out all the stops–frequently utilizing Kryptonite against Superman—in her campaign of crime.
 Well-acted and fast-paced, Superman was one of the most successful of Columbia’s later cliffhangers.
 However, Columbia producer Sam Katzman’s penny-pinching definitely make things tough on Superman’s star; Alyn was called on to do many action scenes with little help from stuntmen and came close to serious injury more than once.
 Ironically, he received no screen credit for his pains; for publicity purposes, Katzman decided to announce that Superman was being played by himself, and this absurd gimmick was carried all the way to the film’s title cards.

-Republic Pictures, producer of Alyn’s first serial, almost immediately brought him back to star in another cliffhanger, Federal Agents vs. Underworld Inc. (1948).
-To capitalize on the successful Superman, Alyn was again pitted against Carol Forman, who this time played Nila, a Middle Eastern criminal determined to gain funds to control the American underworld by stealing the lost Treasure of Kurigal.
+Republic Pictures, producer of Alyn’s first serial, quickly moved to capitalize on his Superman success and brought him back to star in Federal Agents vs. Underworld Inc. (1949).
+This serial also featured Alyn’s Superman enemy Carol Forman, who this time played Nila, a Middle Eastern criminal determined to gain funds to control the American underworld by stealing the lost Treasure of Kurigal.
 Alyn played Federal Agent Dave Worth, assigned to protect the scientists who held the ancient clues to the treasure—the Golden Hands of Kurigal— from Nila and her gangster henchman Gordon (Roy Barcroft).
 Possibly the best of Alyn’s Republic serials, Federal Agents benefited from an unusual plot that combined two different serial genres—“gang busters” and “exotic adventure.”
 Alyn brought the gravitas expected of a serial G-man to his performance, but still gave it a touch of humor.

 Alyn’s next serial cast him as another Federal agent, this time a government operative safeguarding a radar project.
 Radar Patrol vs. Spy King (Republic, 1949), the most mundane of Alyn’s three Republic outings, was set along the Mexican border, with Alyn as Chris Calvert battling sabotage attempts masterminded by the titular Spy King (John Merton) and carried out by the slinky Nitra (Eve Whitney) and the nasty Ricco (Anthony Warde).
 With the help of scientist Joan Hughes (Jean Dean) and Mexican police officer Manuel Aguara (George J. Lewis), Alyn’s Calvert brought the spy king and his spy ring to justice.
 As in Federal Agents vs. Underworld Inc., Alyn gave standard G-man dialogue a slightly humorous edge.